 Social Enterprise Pitch

-The 2014 Global Health & Innovation Conference will include special sessions where selected participants will present their new idea in the format of a 5-minute social enterprise pitch.
-Following the pitch, there is a 5-minute period for questions and answers, as well as feedback from the audience.
-This will provide participants with an opportunity to formulate and present their idea, collaborate with others interested in their idea, and receive feedback and ideas from other conference participants.
+The 2015 Global Health & Innovation Conference will include special sessions where selected participants will present their new idea in the format of a 5-minute social enterprise pitch.
+Following the pitch, there is a 15-minute period for discussion with two expert conference speakers, questions and answers, feedback from the audience.
+This will provide participants with an opportunity to formulate and present their idea, collaborate with others interested in their idea, and receive feedback and ideas from expert speakers and from other conference participants.
 Professionals and students are eligible to submit a social enterprise pitch.

 - Important instructions, including submission format instructions and selection criteria